Vejmelka sharp in Coyotes' 2-1 shootout win over Kings – KION546

 The Coyotes failed to get a shot on goal in a disjointed power play early in the third period and couldn’t beat Quick on a 4-on-3 in overtime.

 NOTES: Kyle Rehman was the lone referee for the game after Tom Chmielewski encountered travel issues. … Kings F Brendan Lemieux played for the first time since Nov.
 12 after being out with a lower-body injury.
-He wasted no time agitating the Coyotes, mixing it up with Lawson Crouse to take a four-minute roughing penalty in the first period. … Coyotes rookie F Matias Maccelli went to the locker room in the first period and did not return with a lower-body injury. … Los Angeles F Arthur Kaliyev missed his second straight game after being injured blocking a shot against Anaheim on Tuesday.
+He wasted no time agitating the Coyotes, mixing it up with Lawson Crouse to take a four-minute roughing penalty in the first period. … Los Angeles F Arthur Kaliyev missed his second straight game after being injured blocking a shot against Anaheim on Tuesday.

 UP NEXT